 World traveled, perhaps lived in, or is from another country.

-Mediterranean, Latin American, Middle Eastern, North African, Turkish, Multi cultural.
+East/North/South Indian, Mediterranean, Latin American, Middle Eastern, North African, Turkish, Egyptian, Dutch, Filipina or multi cultural.

 Physically able to walk or perhaps bike around areas of the city with me.